 While these non-movement symptoms are common, doctors often miss the diagnosis.
-To optimize your treatment, know how to identify vertigo and dizziness so you can address the issue with your care team.
+To optimize your treatment, know how to identify vertigo and dizziness, so you can address the issue with your care team.

 Common Causes of Dizziness and Vertigo in Parkinson’s and How to Treat Them:

 - Orthostatic hypotension (OH): a persistent drop in blood pressure that occurs upon moving from sitting to standing or from lying down to sitting up or standing.
 It can result in the temporary loss of consciousness.
 It is the most commonly overlooked cause of dizziness in people with Parkinson’s.
 OH can be treated with: hydration (drinking 6-8 glasses of water a day), compression stockings, increasing salt in your diet and sometimes by medications (such as Florinef, Midodrine, Droxidopa, or Mestinon).
-Moving the legs before standing can get blood pumping into the body, potentially lessening the symptoms.
+Moving the legs before standing can pump blood into the body, potentially lessening the symptoms.

-- Migraine headaches: pain in the head can be a potential cause dizziness or vertigo.
+- Migraine headaches: pain in the head can be a potential cause of dizziness or vertigo.
 Some experts refer to this as migraine-induced vertigo.
 In most cases, treating the headache or migraine can resolve the dizziness.

 - Transient ischemic attack or stroke: sudden onset of dizziness, usually in the presence of other neurological signs, could possibly be a transient ischemic attack (a brief stroke-like attack) or stroke.
 If a stroke is suspected, you should seek medical attention immediately and undergo appropriate imaging and potentially stroke-related therapies.